 Number of concurrent users

 As of January 2015 ebooks in the Oxford Scholarship Online subject collections has a limitation of six (6) concurrent users.
 However, for a few titles a second copy with an unlimited number of concurrent users has been purchased.
-LU has also purchased 76 ebooks from Partner Presses that have either an unlimited number of concurrent users, 3 users or 1 user.
+LU has also purchased 74 ebooks from Partner Presses with an unlimited number of concurrent users, 3 users or 1 user.
+For a list of purchased titles, please see file below.

 |Name||Oxford Scholarship Online|